santogioia-scandit/data-capture-documentation/docs/sdks/titanium/add-sdk.md

 </modules>
 ```

-After you download the archive containing all the modules at [ssl.scandit.com/dashboard/downloads](https://ssl.scandit.com/dashboard/downloads), unzip the archive.
-It includes the available Titanium modules, including the scandit-titanium-datacapture-core module that all other modules depend on.
-Now you need to copy the the reqired modules to the root folder of the application.
-Sticking with the current example, it means that you need to copy:
+After you download the archive containing all the modules from the [Scandit Dashboard](https://ssl.scandit.com/dashboard/downloads), unzip the archive.

+It includes the available Titanium modules, including the `scandit-titanium-datacapture-core` module that all other modules depend on.
+Now you need to copy the the required modules to the root folder of the application.

+Sticking with the current example, it means that you need:

 - The barcode module for Android.
 - The core module for Android.